TeHanHunter/neidspecmatch/README.md

 pip3 install .
 ```
 # Library download
 The current library include 78 library stars.
 You may download them [here](https://drive.google.com/drive/folders/1YPzRRKow2PD0Lhkr8fCIos6fSNbFCTS1?usp=share_link).
+The full directory (yyyymmdd_specmatch_nir/) need to be saved under the library/ folder.
+Make sure the path in config.py agrees with the name of the library.

 # Cross-validation and result uncertainty
 The cross-validation is a necessary step to estimate the uncertainty of the recovered stellar parameters.
 To run the cross-validation on the current library, one can run `run_crossval.py` for the desired order(s).
 The output include a file in the format of `crossvalidation_results_o102.csv`.
-One can take the standard deviation of the column d_teff, d_feh, and	d_logg on certain rows (depending on the star type you want to estimate the uncertainty).
+One can take the standard deviation of the column d_teff, d_feh, and	d_logg on all/certain rows (depending on the star type you want to estimate the uncertainty).

+The alternative is to use the cross-validation result saved in the same link as the library, although we recommend running the cross-validation locally to check the completeness of the installation.

 # Fit a spectrum
 Once the library is in place, one can run NEIDSpecMatch using `run_neidspecmatch.py`.
+You need to specify the file path, target name (as in the fits header), orders, and more.

 # Reference
 TODO